mZake/CFRU-Tutorials/Changing Graphics.md

 `-ahY` : This command is used to determine the height of the image.
 Replace `Y` with the height of the image.

--awX : This works like the command `-ahY`, but this one is used to determine the image weight. you just have to change `X` with the image weight. `-awX` and `-ahY` are used to determine the image size.
-It's a good practice to always use these two commands in your gritflags.
+`-awX` : This works like the command `-ahY`, but this one is used to determine the image weight. you just have to change `X` with the image weight. `-awX` and `-ahY` are used to determine the image size.
+It's a good practice to always add these two commands in your gritflags.

 ### Tilemap Options